Some algebraic structures in KPZ universality: Abstract

 \section{Abstract}

 We review some algebraic and combinatorial structures that underlie models in the KPZ universality class.
-Emphasis is given on the Robinson-Schensted-Knuth correspondence and its geometric lifting due to A.N.Kirillov and we present how these are used to analyse the structure of solvable models in the KPZ class and lead to computation of their statistics via connecting to representation theoretic objects such as Schur, Macdonald and Whittaker functions.
-We also present how fundamental representation theoretic concepts, such as the Cauchy identity, the Pieri rule and the branching rule can be used, alongside $\rsk$ correspondences, and can be combined with probabilistic ideas, in order to construct stochastic dynamics on two dimensional arrays called Gelfand-Tsetlin patterns, in ways that couple different one dimensional stochastic processes.
-The goal of the notes is to expose some of the overarching principles, that have driven a significant number of developments in the field, as a unifying theme.
+Emphasis is placed on the Robinson-Schensted-Knuth correspondence and its geometric lifting due to A.N.Kirillov.
+We present how these combinatorial constructions are used to analyse the structure of solvable models in the KPZ class and lead to computation of their statistics via connecting to representation theoretic objects such as Schur, Macdonald and Whittaker functions, Young tableaux and Gelfand-Tsetlin patterns.
+We also present how fundamental representation theoretic concepts, such as the Cauchy identity, the Pieri rule and the branching rule, can be used, alongside $\rsk$ correspondences, and can be combined with probabilistic ideas, in order to construct integrable stochastic dynamics on two dimensional arrays of Gelfand-Tsetlin type, in ways that couple different one dimensional stochastic processes.
+For example, interacting particle systems, on the one hand, and processes related to eigenvalues of random matrices, on the other, thus illuminating the emergence of random matrix distributions in interacting stochastic processes.
+The goal of the notes is to expose some of the overarching principles, which have driven a significant number of developments in the field.

 \keywords{KPZ universality, Robinson-Schensted-Knuth correspondence, Young tableaux, Gelfand-Tsetlin patterns, tropical combinatorics, growth models, directed polymer models, Whittaker functions, Schur functions, Pieri rule, Branching rule} \subjclass{Primary: 60Cxx, 05Exx, 82B23}